 - contain warnings and directions that mimic those of prescription products

 A doctor may prescribe a drug that stimulates blood flow to the penis.
 This should help the person achieve an erection.

 There are several prescription ED drugs, and each has potential side effects.

 The four main FDA-approved oral drugs for ED are:

 - tadalafil (Cialis)

-All four medicines help to enhance the effects of nitric oxide, which the body produces to relax muscles in the penis to allow an increased blood flow.
+These drugs are known as PDE-5 inhibitors.
+They enhance the effects of nitric oxide, which the body produces to relax muscles in the penis to allow increased blood flow.

-Possible side effects include:
+Some possible side effects include: